togakangaroo/curriculum/units/3-CSS/lessons/project-part-b/README.md

 ###Brianstorming
 Before you start coding, identify the list of steps you need to do to finish this project.
 Here's a start:

-1. Look at the source code of the link above.
+1. Open the starter code.
+Understand what is going on.
-2. Copy it over to your own project.
+2. Bring it into your own project and view it.
+Does it show what you expect?
-3. Bring in the Bootstrap CSS file into your project.
+3. Identify the parts that need to change.

 ###Build Time
 Students will work alone on this project.
 The teacher's role will be to walk around the room helping students with any quesitons they have.
 Students are encouraged to look at previous lessons for reference.